clvv/fasd/README.md

 # COPYING

-Fasd is originally written based on code from [z](https://github.com/rupa/z) by rupa deadwyler under the WTFPL license.
+Fad is originally written based on code from [z](https://github.com/rupa/z) by rupa deadwyler under the WTFPL license.
 Most if not all of the code has been rewritten.
-Fasd is licensed under the "MIT/X11" license.
+Fad is licensed under the "MIT/X11" license.